 The Best Vegan Blueberry Muffins

-Vegan Blueberry Muffins — These are the BEST blueberry muffins I’ve ever had, vegan or otherwise.
-An avocado replaces the butter (and much of the oil) you’d typically add to muffin batter.
-These are fluffy, moist, and so easy to make!
+🫐 My Vegan Blueberry Muffins are the BEST blueberry muffins I’ve ever had, vegan or otherwise.
+An avocado replaces the butter (and much of the oil) you’d typically add to muffin batter, keeping the muffins fluffy and moist.
+Ready in under an hour, they’re SO easy to make!

 The BEST Vegan Blueberry Muffins